 That’s why managing your blood sugar level is one of what the American Heart Association calls Life’s Simple 7® — key health factors and behaviors that keep your heart healthy, lower your risk of heart disease and stroke, and improve your quality of life.
-This is the fourth in a series of stories on Life’s Simple 7®.
-Stay tuned to find more information about ways you can use Life’s Simple 7 to prevent diseases and enjoy a healthier lifestyle.

 Learn About Diabetes